CodeSportLabs/dao-public/README.md

 # Builder's DAO Public Repo

+The code for this project is in a private repo.
+If you need access, please contact [Code Sport Labs by email](https://codesport.io/contact-us)

-Our website is live and may be tested on:
+Our websites is live and may be tested on:

 * [Polygon's Mumbai Testnet](https://builders-dao.vercel.app/)
 * [BitTorrent Chain's Donau Testnet](https://bttc-builders-dao.vercel.app/)

 View the resource library at: https://codesport.io/dao-public

-The code for this project is in a private repo.
-If you need access please contact [Code Sport Labs by email](https://codesport.io/contact-us)

 ## Governance Constants